-- 10T Freshman level
+10T Freshman level

-- 20T Sophomore level
+20T Sophomore level

-- 30T Junior level
+30T

-- 40T Senior level
+40T

-- 60T Graduate level
+60T Graduate level

 Each of the five special studies courses may be taken on a variable-credit basis, i.e., for one, two, three, four or five semester hours of credit.
 The credit hours, however, must equal the number of credits carried by the substituted course.